vivek-314/Documentation_summe/Black_RAM_verilog.md

 One port tries to write to an address while the other port tries to read from it.
 Depending on how the BRAM is configured (Write-First or Read-First mode), the reading port will either receive the old data or the newly written data.

-# How to use BRAM in FPGA.
+# How to use BRAM in Verilog.

 ### 1) Single Port BRAM
 Here is the code for read and write demonstration for single port Bram write or read can happen one at a time.